Welcome to Madagascar Class!

 In Science we will be predicting, investigating, testing and evaluating a variety of household materials such as wood, plastic and fabrics.
-We will test to see what happens when we heat up chocolate and understand how materials can change when they are heated.
+We will test to see what happens when we heat up butter and understand how materials can change when they are heated.
 We will also consider flammability and test water resistance.

 We will be painting with watercolours and looking at a variety of famous artists.
 We will investigate colour mixing and how to use this effectively in our painting skills.

 In ICT we will be using laptops and iPads in the classroom, along with using software applications from the Microsoft Office suite.
 We will also be looking at e-safety and the responsible use of email and the internet.

 In PSHCE we will understand that we belong to a community and we will help to make the class a good and safe environment to learn in.
 We will be looking at what makes a good friend and the importance of following rules to stay safe.